spacemeat/humon/README-preprocess.md

 As we all know, JSON has some creaky bits.
 Some of them are merely annoying, like nitpicky punctuation--during a creative editing session, worrying about maintaining commas in just the right places while developing the structure is Flowus Interruptus.
 But some of JSON's shortcomings inhibit some more practical use cases, like the lack of comment support.
 Editing apps and other environments oftentimes include their own custom JSON parser, just to accept comments in configuration files, say.

 I mean, JSON wasn't designed for these things.
 It was made to communicate between JavaScript processes over a wire.
 It doesn't *have* to be these things for me to appreciate what it can do.
 But that doesn't mean it should be the thing to do the things we do make it do.
-Let's design a language that can always do those things, and serve *all* its customers.
+Let's design a syntax that can always do those things, and serve *all* its customers.

 So there's YAML.
 It basically does what I want but its syntax is complex, and has spatial requirements that I feel are binding.
 Just more syntax to manage, and it's harder to modify its structure quickly by hand.
 Humon is more fluid and flexible, and that allows for quick changes in a text editor.

 So there's TOML, which comes pretty close.
 It still has some structural requirements that I feel are unnecessary.

+So there's XML.
+But, no, there isn't.

-So, this project proposes Humon as a replacement for those tasks that JSON is performing but shouldn't, and YAML might be performing if it was more accessible.
-Specifically, those spaces where humans interact with structured text data, and those places where we could be, but are inhibited by inconvenience or a rigid format like .ini.
+So, this project proposes Humon as a replacement for those tasks that XML is performing but shouldn't, JSON is performing but shouldn't, and YAML might be performing if it was more accessible.
+Specifically, those spaces where humans interact with structured text data, and those places where we could be, but are inhibited by inconvenience or a rigid format.
+Reg/.ini files, some .rc files, and a whole host of other types could be wrapped up in a format like this as well.

 ### Some terms
-*Humon*: The format, API, implementation of the API, files memory blocks or data streams that contain expressions of data in the format, or that data.
+*Humon*: The format, API, implementation of the API, or files, memory blocks, or data streams that contain expressions of data in the format, or that data.

 *trove*: A tokenized and parsed, in-memory representation of Humon data which stems from a single root node, and against which Humon APIs are programmed.

 *token stream*: The text of a Humon file or in-memory text string.
 I use this language to refer to Humon text content like in a file, as opposed to tokenized or parsed Humon data in a trove.

-*token*: A word or sequence of words in a Humon token stream, which are meaningful to Humon and you at a granular level. `{` is a token, as is a value like `"foo"`, as is a whole comment like `/* I am just an utterance. */`.
+*token*: A word or sequence of words in a Humon token stream which are meaningful to Humon and you at a granular level, or a structural representation of such a token in a trove. `{` is a token, as is a value like `"foo"`, as is a whole comment like `/* I am just an utterance. */`.
 (Comments are considered single tokens for parsing purposes.)
 Every token is owned either by a single node, or (in special cases) by the trove itself.
 A token array is maintained by the trove, and provides content and position information (row, column) for each token, if that sort of thing is interesting to you.

 *node*: A unit of structure in a Humon data hierarchy.
 There are three kinds of nodes: lists, dicts (dictionaries), and values.
 Lists and dicts can store any kinds of nodes as children.
 Nodes are the abstraction of the structure.
 The trove maintains an array of nodes parsed from the token array.